¿En qué podemos ayudarte?

 That is what happens with leverage, is a powerful weapon that you have to know and use with the appropriate knowledge and abilities.

-The most important for responsible trading isknowing, learning, and, above all, validate the strategies before investing.
+The most important thing for responsible trading is knowing how to do it, learning, and, above all, validating strategies before investing.